How the Collapse of Nitric Oxide Signaling Accelerates Aging

 Can Boosting Nitric Oxide Rescue Aging Arteries and Exercise Capacity?

-Aging is fundamentally a vascular and mitochondrial disease, heavily mediated by the progressive loss of nitric oxide (NO) bioavailability.
+Aging is, to some degree, a vascular and mitochondrial disease, heavily mediated by the progressive loss of nitric oxide (NO) bioavailability.
 NO is a ubiquitous gaseous signaling molecule essential for regulating skeletal muscle blood flow, mitochondrial ATP production, and overall endothelial health.
 While sedentary aging decimates endogenous NO production—leading to a steady 1% annual decline in VO2max after age 30 and severely impaired functional sympatholysis—lifelong aerobic exercise appears to preserve it.
 Older “Masters athletes” maintain NO levels comparable to healthy young adults, effectively insulating themselves against primary vascular aging and delaying physiological decline.

 The central question is whether exogenous supplementation can reverse age-related NO deficits in the broader population.